-The Group had investment properties amounting to KD 9,482,411 representing 17% of the Group's total assets and are carried at fair value.
+The Group had investment properties amounting to KD 8,832,696 representing 21% of the Group's total assets and are carried at fair value.

 The fair value of Group's investment properties have been determined by external real estate appraisers.
 The determination of fair value of the investment properties is highly dependent on estimates and assumptions, such as rental value, maintenance status, market knowledge and historical transactions.
-Given the size and complexity of the valuation of investment properties and the importance of the disclosures relating to the assumptions used in the valuation, we have considered this as a key audit matter.
+Given complexity of the valuation of investment properties and the importance of the disclosures relating to the assumptions used in the valuation, we have considered this as a key audit matter.

 We have considered the methodology and the appropriateness of the valuation models and inputs used to value the investment properties.
 We have challenged the appropriateness of the properties' related data supporting the external appraisers' valuations.
 We performed additional procedures for areas of risk and estimation.
-This included, where relevant, comparison of judgments made to current market practices and challenging the valuations on a sample basis.
+This included, where relevant, comparison of judgements made to current market practices and challenging the valuations on a sample basis.
 Further, we have considered the objectivity and expertise of the external real estate appraisers.
 We also assessed the appropriateness of the disclosures relating to the investment properties of the Group in Note 9 to the consolidated financial statements.

-INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS FOR KFIC INVEST COMPANY (K.S.C.P)

-Report on the Audit of the Consolidated Financial Statements (Continued)

-Other information included in the Group's 2022 Annual Report
+INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS OF KUWAIT INVEST COMPANY K.S.C.
+(PUBLIC) (continued) Report on the Audit of the Consolidated Financial Statements (continued) Other information included in the Group's 2023 Annual Report

 Management is responsible for the other information.
-Other information consists of the information included in the Group's 2022 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Group's 2023 Annual Report, other than the consolidated financial statements and our auditor's report thereon.